TophatSynth/medic_backup/Lecture Notes/Week 9/Local anaesthetics.md

 	- Amides are most commonly used - esters are more unstable and can be metabolised into compounds associated with allergic reactions -> bad :(
 	- Amides - lidocaine, prilocaine, bupivacaine, articaine
 	- Ester - tetracaine, chloroprocaine, benzocaine
-	- Different drugs within each class bc each has different onset time, duration, vasoconstriction effects
+	- Different drugs within each class bc each has different onset time, duration, vasodilation effects
 - Mechanism of action
 	- Works by reversibly blocking voltage-gated Na+ channels -> stabilises excitable membranes and prevents them from being depolarised
 	- Structure of a peripheral nerve